harness-community/harness-community.github.io/website/blog/2022-10-09-INSTALING_KUBERNETES_DELEGATE_VIA_MINIKUBE/installing_kubernetes_delegate.md

 - You can also delete your delegate when no longer in use

-## Note: Our Kubernetes Delegates are immutable , that is you can only create and delete the delegate but you can’t make any changes to them .
+> Note: Our Kubernetes Delegates are immutable , that is you can only create and delete the delegate but you can’t make any changes to them.